Castlevania: In other media

+TV series

+The streaming service Netflix released an American animated series titled Castlevania as part of its original programming between 2017 and 2021, consisting of four seasons and 32 episodes.
+The first two seasons adapt elements from Castlevania III: Dracula's Curse and follow Trevor Belmont, Alucard and Sypha Belnades as they defend the nation of Wallachia from Dracula while later seasons include elements from other games such as Castlevania: Curse of Darkness and Castlevania: Symphony of the Night.
+The series was created by Warren Ellis; in developing the series, Ellis relied heavily on a script he had written for an animated Castlevania film from 2007 that never entered production.
+The art style of the series is influenced by anime and the artwork of Ayami Kojima, with animation provided by Frederator Studios and Powerhouse Animation Studios.

+A sequel to the original show, Castlevania: Nocturne, was released on Netflix on September 28, 2023.
+It focuses on Richter Belmont, a descendent of Trevor Belmont and Sypha Belnades, and Maria Renard in France during the French Revolution, 300 years after the original series.
+The series adapts elements from Castlevania: Rondo of Blood.
+The second season premiered on January 16, 2025.
+Original series creator Warren Ellis was not involved in the new series after sexual misconduct allegations surfaced in 2020.

 Cancelled projects

 A Castlevania television series was considered in the late 1980s as part of the Super Mario Bros.
-Power Hour, a one hour animation block of Nintendo focused video game adaptations.
+Power Hour, a one-hour animation block of Nintendo-focused video game adaptations.
 Concept art was produced for the project by DIC Animation City.
 Only the Mario and The Legend of Zelda segments for the block were ultimately produced, airing in 1989 as part of The Super Mario Bros.
 Super Show!.

 A Castlevania film was planned in the late 2000s.
 However, in December 2007, Rogue Pictures halted active development of Castlevania due to the writers' strike and, later, the sale of the studio to Relativity Media and possibility of a screen actors' guild strike.
 On May 27, 2009, the Castlevania film was reported as officially canceled.